R12: Work-Life Balance

 - Define work hours and stick to them

-- Create physical separation between work and personal space
+- Physical separation between work and personal space

 - Turn off work notifications after hours